THEOplayer/samples-npm-html5-sdk/samples/parcel/typescript/README.md

-# parcel-javascript
+# parcel-typescript

-This sample project demonstrates the usage of the THEOplayer HTML5 Video Player SDK in Parcel using NPM and JavaScript.
+This sample project demonstrates the usage of the THEOplayer HTML5 Video Player SDK in Parcel using NPM and TypeScript.

 ## Usage